UPocek/UPocek/README.md

 # Hi there, I'm Uroš Poček

-### I'm a Student, Developer, and CEO
+### I'm a Student, Developer, and Startup Founder

-- 🌱 My main fields of interests are: artificial intelligence, machine learning and app development.
+- 🌱 My main field of interest is: developing startups that can make positive changes in the world
 - 👋 I make new friends easily
 - 💥 I get along well under pressure
 - 🌎 Fun fact: I love to run marathons, play various kind of sports and to travel